nlfiedler/zorigami/NOTES.md

 * Web (Node.js/ReasonML)
 * Desktop (Electron)
-* Browse by date/time, then folders, then files (those saved at that date/time)
+* Browse by snapshot, then folders and files
-* Browse by folder and file, then date/time (unifying all folders/files over all backups)
-* Move through snapshots within a particular tree (a la Time Machine)
+* Move through snapshots for a particular path

 ## Design